Customer-facing analytics may need to support both observed performance and decisions about uncertain future outcomes.

 - Simplicity and transparency matter more than sophistication

-A financial dashboard showing monthly revenue trends doesn't need machine learning.
-Clear, accurate historical reporting serves the purpose perfectly.
+A financial dashboard whose task is to reconcile monthly revenue trends may not need machine learning.
+Clear historical reporting can satisfy that task.

 - Customers need to forecast future outcomes